TikTokTechImmersion/assignment_demo_2023/README.md

 This is for backend assignment of 2023 TikTok Tech Immersion.

 Using MySQL for this assignment.
-Install MySQL Driver before proceed
+Have to install MySQL Driver
 > go get -u github.com/go-sql-driver/mysql

+Tried but cmi :sob::sob::sob: